-Homebrew 2m 144 MHz vertical 1/2 wave Coaxial Dipole antenna for QTH, SOTA & portable field operations/WICEN exercises.
+A homebrew 2m 144 MHz vertical 1/2 wave Coaxial Dipole antenna for your home QTH, SOTA or portable field operations/WICEN exercises.
 Elsewhere in amateur radio circles this antenna is known as a 2m Flower Pot Antenna.

 - 7m length of 50 ohm RG58AU/CU Mil Spec coax